arrilot/laravel-widgets/README.md

 ## Usage

-Let's consider we want to make a list of recent news and reuse it in several views.
+Let's consider that we want to make a list of recent news and reuse it in several views.

 First of all we can create a Widget class using the artisan command provided by the package.
 ```bash